renevoorburg/ldview/README.md

 docker compose up -d
 ```

 The application will be available at `http://localhost:8000`.
+The configuration `BASE_URI` is used to determine what URI to be looked up.
+When set `"https://example.com/"`, an incoming request for `http://localhost:8000/data` will lookup RDF for the URI `https://example.com/data`.

 ## Configuration